murabus/murabus/content/research/worksinprogress.md

 ---

-"Subnational Unit Proliferation and Electoral Dynamics" (with Sabri Ciftci) (under review)
+"Subnational Unit Proliferation and Electoral Dynamics" (with Sabri Ciftci)

+"Administrative Unit Proliferation and Incumbency Advantage"

 "Social Context, Local News, and Voter Confidence" (with Johanna Dunaway)

 "Local News and Political Competition" (with Johanna Dunaway)

-"Consequences of Subnational Unit Proliferation"

 "Local News, Incumbency Effects, and Electoral Fortunes" (with Johanna Dunaway and Paru Shah)

 "Political Economy of Demographic Aging" (with Margarita Estévez-Abe)

-"Spatial Analysis of Local News Decline" (with Johanna Dunaway)
+"Nonstationary Geography of Nationalization in the US" (with Cameron Wimpy)

 "Local Media Access and Voter Confidence"